warpyu/TechnicalCommunityContent/Web Frameworks/Angular/Session 2 - Hands On/readme.md

 	}
 	```

 1. Use the **File** -> **Save All** command to save your changes.
 Then switch back to the browser and confirm that the widget table and widget form are both displayed on the web page.
-Try adding a new widget and verify that it works.
+Add a new widget and verify that it works.

     ![Adding a yellow widget](Images/add-widget.png)